ed-g/otp.js/README.md

 2. Install [npm](https://www.npmjs.org/) if needed.
 In the otp.js project directory, run `npm install` to install Component and set up the development environment (this in configured in package.json).

 3. Run `make`, which invokes Component to download any required dependencies and package them together with the local otp.js code (a copy of the packaged code is put in `client/build/`).
+Make also copies `client/` to  `client_no_symlinks/`, replacing all symlinks with a copy of the files they point to.

-4. Update the default configuration in `client/config.js` to point to your OTP backend.
+4. Update the default configuration in `client_no_symlinks/config.js` to point to your OTP backend.

-5. Deploy the client to the web by copying the `client` directory to your web server.
+5. Deploy the client to the web by copying the `client_no_symlinks/` directory to your web server.

-6. Note the build process makes some absolute symlinks, in the images directory.
-Delete these and replace them with copies of the images instead.
-Otherwise when you copy to server, the image links will be broken.